ruscur/linux3/Documentation/admin-guide/mm/hugetlbpage.rst

 be specified in bytes with optional scale suffix [kKmMgG].
 The default huge page size may be selected with the "default_hugepagesz=<size>" boot parameter.

+Hugetlb boot command line parameter semantics hugepagesz - Specify a huge page size.
+Used in conjunction with hugepages
+	parameter to preallocate a number of huge pages of the specified size.
+Hence, hugepagesz and hugepages are typically specified in pairs such as:
+		hugepagesz=2M hugepages=512
+	hugepagesz can only be specified once on the command line for a specific huge page size.
+Valid huge page sizes are architecture dependent. hugepages - Specify the number of huge pages to preallocate.
+This typically follows a valid hugepagesz parameter.
+However, if hugepages is the first or only hugetlb command line parameter it specifies the number of huge pages of default size to allocate.
+The number of huge pages of default size specified in this manner can be overwritten by a hugepagesz,hugepages parameter pair for the default size.
+	For example, on an architecture with 2M default huge page size: hugepages=256 hugepagesz=2M hugepages=512
+	will result in 512 2M huge pages being allocated.
+If a hugepages parameter is preceded by an invalid hugepagesz parameter, it will be ignored. default_hugepagesz - Specify the default huge page size.
+This parameter can only be specified on the command line.
+No other hugetlb command line parameter is associated with default_hugepagesz.
+Therefore, it can appear anywhere on the command line.
+Valid default huge page size is architecture dependent.

 When multiple huge page sizes are supported, ``/proc/sys/vm/nr_hugepages`` indicates the current number of pre-allocated huge pages of the default size.
 Thus, one can use the following command to dynamically allocate/deallocate